+Comment WG Analyses Update of Proposed policy text if any

-The WG is very aware of the need to develop consistent policies, both between GNSO IDN EPDP phase 1 and the ccPDP4 and between ccPDP4 and the broader body of ccTLD related policies.
+Attention is drawn to the The WG is very aware of the need No need to update the

-No need to update the proposed policy
+to develop consistent policies, proposed policy

-The working groups notes that consistency and/or consistent means "free from variation or contradiction" or "holding to the same principles".
-With respect to the consistency between the GNSO IDN EPDP and ccPDP4 developed policies the WG is of the view that one the one hand there is no requirement that he policies should be the same i.e completely similar and on the other hand the policies should not contradict each other.
-As noted in Annex E of the Initial Report the GNSO IDN EPDP and ccPDP4 proposals are not the same in details not be same in details, but as also noted in the initial ICANN staff analyses the proposed policies do not contradict each other, but merely stress or limit different aspects of variant management.
-As stated in Annex E of the Report, the differences result from the differences in policy development
+the ccNSO and GNSO to both between GNSO IDN EPDP proposed poney

+develop a consistent phase 1 and the ccPDP4 and

+solution for handling both between ccPDP4 and the broader

+variant IDNccTLDs and body of ccTLD related policies.

+variant IDNgTLDs to ensure ,

+The working groups notes that

+and to maintain a consistency and/or consistent

+consistent user experience. means "free from variation or

+· contradiction" or "holding to the

+same principles".
+With respect to

+the consistency between the

+GNSO IDN EPDP and ccPDP4

+developed policies the WG is of

+the view that one the one hand

+there is no requirement that the

+policies should be the same i.e

+completely similar and on the

+other hand the policies should

+not contradict each other.
+As

+noted in Annex E of the Initial

+Report the GNSO IDN EPDP and

+ccPDP4 proposals are not the

+same in details not be same in

+details, but as also noted in the

+initial ICANN staff analyses the

+proposed policies do not

+contradict each other, but merely

+stress or limit different aspects of

+variant management.
+As stated in

+Annex E of the Report, the

+differences result from the

+differences in policy development

+processes, scope of the issues

+that need to be addressed, and

+principles or design criteria.